Skip to main content

 When does the program begin?

-The program begins in July.
-This provides time to settle in, to consult with the program director(s) to determine your individualized plan for the academic year, to take part in summer "boot camps" that build technical skills, and to begin your work as a research assistant.
+The program begins on July 1, 2025.
+This provides time to settle in, consult with the program director(s) to determine your individualized plan for the academic year, take part in summer "boot camps" that build technical skills, and begin work as a research assistant.

 *Classics research scholars who opt into the Classics Scholars-in-Training Summer Program start in June.